iliyan-trifonov/mycv-json2html/README.md

     .value('configFile', 'js/config.json')
     .value('privatePropMessage', 'To be disclosed in person')

-All paths are set as relative, not absolute, for easy refactoring of the app's structure.

 The JSON configuration is relaxed to allow free strings in most of the places so you can be creative by using just the config file.